Mr-ut/GoDB/README.md

 ## Opening a database

-The primary object in BuntDB is a `DB`.
+The primary object in GoDB is a `DB`.
 To open or create your database, use the `buntdb.Open()` function:

 ```go